Open-Archypelago/Archypelago/building-blocks/problem-statement/problem-statement.md

 - What makes it **significant**​ to the business stakeholders?
 - What makes it **important** to do something **now**?​

+If an agreed statement cannot be created then the following steps should be taken

+- the challenge owner will decide on the statement
+- challenges to this statement will be captured as
+   - hypotheses to be tested
+   - tests that prove or disprove the hypotheses

 ---

 # Summary